Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Introduction

 \section{Introduction}

-One of the most attractive beyond the standard model physics is the nature of dark matter (DM), which is also the biggest puzzles for cosmology and astrophysics~\cite{Rubin:1980zd, Bertone:2004pz,Clowe:2006eq,Feng:2010gw}.
-Besides those strong gravitational DM evidence, we are still unclear the particle nature of DM after decades of efforts in DM direct detection~\cite{Liu:2017drf, Chen:2020gcl, PandaX-II:2021kai}, indirect detection~\cite{Fermi-LAT:2013sme, Daylan:2014rsa,Gaskins:2016cha}, and collider measurements~\cite{ATLAS:2012ky,Boveia:2018yeb,Buchmueller:2017qhf}.
-The measurements of the dynamical environment of Supermassive black holes (SMBHs) can provide an interesting but independent probe of DM.
-Several well-motivated DM candidates could be observed near the SMBH, such as weakly interacting massive particles annihilation~\cite{Jungman:1995df, Arcadi:2017kky, Roszkowski:2017nbc,Yuan:2021mzi}, and ultra-light DM coherent or bound by strong gravitation~\cite{Schive:2014dra,Hui:2016ltb,Zhang:2016uiy,Chen:2019fsq,Hui:2021tkt}.
+One of the most attractive physics beyond the standard model (SM) is the nature of dark matter (DM), which is also one of the most puzzling topics in cosmology and astrophysics~\cite{Rubin:1980zd, Bertone:2004pz,Clowe:2006eq,Feng:2010gw}.
+Besides those gravitational DM evidence, we are still unclear about the particle nature of DM after decades of efforts in DM direct detection~\cite{Liu:2017drf, Chen:2020gcl, PandaX-II:2021kai}, indirect detection~\cite{Fermi-LAT:2013sme, Daylan:2014rsa,Gaskins:2016cha,PPTA:2021uzb}, and collider experiments~\cite{ATLAS:2012ky,Boveia:2018yeb,Buchmueller:2017qhf}.
+The dynamics of the stars around the supermassive black hole (SMBH) can provide an interesting but independent way to probe the DM.
+Several well-motivated DM candidates could be observable near the SMBH, such as the weakly interacting massive particles~\cite{Jungman:1995df, Arcadi:2017kky, Roszkowski:2017nbc,Yuan:2021mzi}, and ultralight DM coherent or bound by strong gravitation~\cite{Schive:2014dra,Hui:2016ltb,Zhang:2016uiy,Chen:2019fsq,Hui:2021tkt,Sun:2021yra}.